-Another patented invention of Russnast is Nelma’s brake pad (33).
+Another patented invention of Pilipchuk is Nelma’s brake pad (33).
 It is very useful when playing big fish.

 Here’s how it works: the thumb or a finger of the hand that holds the rod should control the spool rim in the area of this brake pad.
 By pressing the spool against the brake pad, you can adjust the brake power quickly and precisely from zero to amazingly high levels.

 It’s all about the gap between the spool and the brake pad, and the width of this gap should be set by the user.
 The goal is to reach a state when the spool does not touch the brake pad in the free-running mode but comes into contact with it at the slightest pressure.
 As a rule, the adjustment of the gap width is necessary on a newly bought reel.
 Take off the spool, remove two screws that hold the brake pad, then put under the pad one of the two plates supplied with the reel.

 Reassemble the reel.
 If the brake feels spongy, add the second plate.

 If you prefer to control the spool not directly at the reel foot, try and move the brake pad; the possibility of relocating the pad is one of the advantages of the new Nelma (M1).
 If you get an older model, you will have to drill the two holes.

 The reel comes with a grey coloured pouch featuring the Nelma logo.

 At the moment, I own three Nelmas.
 All three are used extensively for stick fishing, long trotting and touch legering.
 They’re tough, dependable, versatile, and not too expensive.
 I wouldn’t say that they are beautiful, but they can hardly be called ugly.
 Their design is rather pragmatic and professional, may be a little brutal.
 At any rate, they match well with my British float and leger rods.